 It is the result of 4 years of continuous development by Professor Edgar Choueiri, President of Theoretica Applied Physics and Director of Princeton University’s 3D Audio and Applied Acoustics Laboratory.

-BACCH-dSP can be easily configured as a parallel processor for the leading DAW applications (e.g. ProTools, Logic Pro, Ableton Live, etc.) or as a standalone application for processing audio from multiple, or multi-track, audio files.
+BACCH-dSP can be easily configured as a parallel processor for the leading DAW applications (e.g. ProTools, Logic Pro, Ableton Live, etc.) or as a standalone application for processing audio from audio files, and audio from audio file players (Roon, iTunes, JRiver, etc...) and streaming services (Tidal, Spotify, etc...).

 The wide functionality of the BACCH-dSP includes the following main features: